-Victims' father charges at ex-U.S.A.
-Gymnastics doctor in court
+Father of molested girls charges disgraced USA Gymnastics doctor in court

 “There is no way that this court is going to issue any type of punishment, given the circumstances of this case,” Cunningham said.
 “My heart does go out to you and your family for what has happened to you.”

-Margraves and his family left the court without further comment.
-Victims and their relatives had mixed feelings about the commotion.

-“If he had gotten some licks in, I wouldn’t have cried over it,” Lavonda Simon, whose daughter was among Nassar’s victims, said.
-“I totally understand the feeling of wanting to hurt him.
-You bet.”
+“We all understand this father’s action,” said actor and wrestler Dwayne “The Rock” Johnson.
+“Nassar’s punishment will go far beyond sentencing.
+Behind bars, he’ll soon know what hell means.”

-Mariah McClain, who testified about Nassar’s abuse of her after the break, said she had to leave when Margraves erupted.
+Mariah McClain, who testified about Nassar’s abuse of her, said she had to leave the courtroom when Margraves erupted.

 “It was just too much for me,” she said.

-The case against Nassar, who is also serving a 60-year federal term for child pornography convictions, has sparked investigations into how U.S. Olympic officials, USA Gymnastics, the sport’s governing body, and Michigan State University, where Nassar also worked, failed to investigate complaints about him going back years.
+The case against Nassar, who is also serving a 60-year federal term for child pornography convictions, has sparked investigations into how U.S. Olympic officialsm, USA Gymnastics, the sport’s governing body, and Michigan State University, where Nassar also worked, failed to investigate complaints about him going back years.

 Reporting by Steve Friess; Additional reporting by Bernie Woodall; Writing by Jonathan Allen; Editing by Daniel Wallis and Andrew Hay